pohly/plog/klogr/README.md

-Because klogr was implemented before klog itself added supported for structured logging, the default in klogr is to serialize key/value pairs with JSON and log the result as text messages via klog.
+Because klogr was implemented before klog itself added supported for structured logging, the default in klogr is to serialize key/value pairs with JSON and log the result as text messages via plog.
 This does not work well when klog itself forwards output to a structured logger.